ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

     ros2 topic info /chatter
     ros2 topic echo /chatter

-Be careful to use a different terminal than that of the Daemon for each execution, as some of the introspection tools instantiate their own nodes, and only one node could be instantiated with ``discovery_server_configuration_file.xml`` exported.
+Be careful to use a different terminal than that of the Daemon for each execution, as some of the introspection tools instantiate their own participants, and only one participant could be instantiated with ``discovery_server_configuration_file.xml`` exported.

 We can also see the Node's Graph using the ROS 2 tool ``rqt_graph`` as follows.